 The Dallas-Fort Worth area has had the wettest four years on record.
 And this spring has seemed unusually wet, causing sewage overflows and delaying construction projects.
 But summer’s sweltering heat is just around the corner, and a lack of water can be devastating too.
 During the 1950s, Texas suffered a severe drought, and it hit Dallas hard.

-People were watering their roofs to keep their houses cool as summers between 1951 and 1957 often had more than 40 days above 100 degrees.
+Summers between 1951 and 1957 often had more than 40 days above 100 degrees.
+People watered their roofs to keep their houses cool.
 But the drought was worse than the heat.

 Click to sign up for the Advocate's weekly news digest and be the first to know what’s happening in Lakewood/East Dallas.